If you’re looking to take your container garden from drab to fab, try one of these 38 beautiful flower pot painting projects!

-Check out my sister post on how to decoupage flower pots for a similar “painted” look using napkins!
+You can also see my related post on how to decoupage flower pots for a similar “painted” look using napkins!

-You wouldn’t believe what this aged terracotta planter looked like before it got a new paint job!
+You wouldn’t believe what this aged terracotta planter looked like before it got a makeover!
 Do Dodson Designs shares expert tips on painting to achieve a rustic effect.

 Sometimes achieving a “painted” look doesn’t require traditional paint at all.
 My 100 Year Old Home has two very unique techniques for creating these aged terracotta pots.
 (My mind is blown!)

 7. Concrete Painted Pots with French Vintage Look